 “In scenarios like menopause, the vitiation of all the three doshas in women may cause a combined scalp buildup of sweat, sebum, and dead skin cells.’’

 What Is Scalp Buildup?

-Scalp buildup is a condition in which one or more substances such as hair products, chemicals, sweat, dead skin cells, dirt, etc. besides your scalp oils and sebum, form a thin and itchy layer by accumulating over a period of time.
+Scalp buildup is a condition in which one or more substances such as hair products, chemicals, sweat, dead skin cells, dirt, etc. along with your scalp oils or sebum, form a thin and itchy layer by accumulating on your scalp over a period.

-Eventually, your scalp buildup may lead to various scalp infections as pathogens start to feed on it, while the scalp buildup flakes off like dandruff on your hair and shoulders.
+Eventually, your scalp buildup may lead to various scalp infections as pathogens start to feed on it.
+And, the scalp buildup flakes off like dandruff on your hair and shoulders.

 What Does Scalp Buildup Look Like?